Franz Schubert and Modern Music Competition

 The Franz Schubert and Modern Music Competition (FS&MM) is an international triennial chamber music contest held in Graz, Austria.
 It was founded in 1989 by the University of Music and Performing Arts Graz.

 The chamber music competition is one of three major competitions held in Austria, the other two being the International Mozart Competition in Salzburg and the Beethoven International Music Competition in Vienna.

+Mission and musical focus

-The competition's mission is to present Schubert’s chamber music in the context of contemporary chamber works so as to simultaneously interpret, at the highest level, the music of Franz Schubert alongside modern music.
+The competition's mission is to present Schubert's chamber music in the context of contemporary chamber works so as to simultaneously interpret, at the highest level, the music of Franz Schubert alongside modern music.

+Composition competition

 There is also an international composition competition held under the auspices of the FS&MM that endeavours to encourage the creation of new chamber works.
 The 7th edition of the International Composition Competition Piano Trio was held in 2024 and sought contemporary compositions for Piano Trio (piano, violin and violoncello).
 The winning composition became a set work in the piano trio repertoire of the second round of the main competition held in February 2025, and led to the winning work's premiere with repeat performances.
 Composers from 54 countries submitted 206 trios.